westpoint-robotics/gvr_navigation/README.md

-## This code was mostly written by CDT Sam Skillman for a indoor navigation Capstone Project
+## This code was mostly written by CDT Sam Skillman for an indoor navigation Capstone Project
-## It should be used as a reference and the capabilities migrated to usma_gvrbot repository.
+### It should be used as a reference and the capabilities migrated to usma_gvrbot repository.

 On the base station
 1. SSH into the brix computer